Mangalwedha: Geography

 The city of Mangalwedha is situated 55 km west of the district headquarters at Solapur and 25 km southeast of Pandharpur city.

-Mangalwedha shares its boundaries with Pandharpur, Sangola, Mohol, Jath, and Bijapur in Karnataka.
+Mangalwedha shares boundaries with Pandharpur, Sangola, Mohol, Jath, and Bijapur in Karnataka.

-There are so many villages in Mangalwedha Sub district.
-Khomnal is one of the near village.

 History

-Mangalwedha is also known as the "Land of Saints" as Saint Jayatirtha, Saint Damaji, Saint Kanhopatra, Saint Basaveshwera, and Saint Chokhamela are said to have come from Mangalwedha during the 14th century.
+Mangalwedha is also known as the "Land of Saints" as Saint Jayatirtha, Saint Damaji, Saint Kanhopatra, Saint Chokhamela, saint Gopabai are said to have come from Mangalwedha during the 14th century.

 Mangalwedha is also known as Jwariche Kothar.

-The major crops that are grown in and around Mangalwedha include Jowar, Bajra, groundnut, Sugarcane, and corn.
+The major crops that are grown in and around Mangalwedha include Jowar, Bajra, groundnut, Sugarcane, and sweetcorn.
 Mangalwedha's Jowar and Bajra have received geographical indications (GI) tags.

 In the 14th century, Mangalwedha was ruled by the Bidar Sultanate followed by the Bijapur Sultanate.

 Huljanti village is known for the Mahalingaraya deity and Biroba deity and as well as having a large fair during Diwali.
 Many people from Maharashtra and Karnataka come there to worship their deities.

-Khomnal village is known for the Kamsidhha deity and Maykka deity and as well as having a large fair during Gudi Padwa.kamsiddha deity temple is managed by Sudhir Pandurang Ingale-Patil.
+Khomnal village is known for the Kamsidhha deity and Maykka deity and as well as having a large fair during Gudi Padwa. kamsiddha deity temple is managed by Sudhir Pandurang Ingale-Patil.

 Cuisine

-Mangalwedha is the only location where you get Tasty and Budget friendly sweets and also known for its special cuisine of jowar bhakri and salsa made from coarsely ground green chilis, kharda/thecha, and onion and chutney of groundnuts.
+Mangalwedha is known for its cuisine of jowar bhakri and thecha made from coarsely ground green chilis, onion, and chutney of groundnuts.
 Bhaji (a fritter made from gram flour) and Laddu is another delicacy from Mangalwedha.
-It is also known for its spicy bhel, vada pav, Basundi and puri bhaji.
+It is also known for its spicy bhel, pav ragda, vada pav, Basundi, and puri bhaji.